Q: What is the safest cat collar?

 A: No, because the safest and most effective flea

 control is available only from veterinarians.
+We could probably

-but we don't because we love cats!
+because we love cats!

 Q: Help!
 My cat keeps killing birds!